 Description Comment District Response 21 Rule 1301 - I think this needs to be revised based on the Comment does not specify a clear issue.
-The District believes the current definition for Non road engine changes to the Air Toxic Control Measures and the definitions could just reference California language is satisfactory. regulations.
+The District believes the current definition for Non changes to the Air Toxic Control Measures and language is satisfactory. road engine the definitions could just reference California regulations.